loginom/loginom-help-en-omegat/data/visualization/preview/preview.md

 # Preview

 It provides the limited amount of data (not more than 100 first rows of possible resulting data set) for information purposes in the form of the flat two-dimensional table.
-Filtration, change of data display format and search are not available.
+Filtration, change of data view format and search are not available.
 Real numbers (with floating point) are displayed with two places after decimal separator.

 It is available in [Import from database](../../integration/import/database.md), [Import from 1С](../../integration/import/1c-db.md) and [JavaScript](../../processors/transformation/java-script/README.md) wizards.
 When pressing *Preview* button, it is possible to activate all input ports, with the exception of the *Connections* connected with the current node.
 This window is opened when the activation is successfully finished.